cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

         * [Reviewers](#reviewers)

 ## Executive Summary
 Maintaining applications or infrastructure requires many repetitive actions and checks.
-As computers are great in doing repetitive tasks and verifying the state of an object, the preferred way to maintain an application of infrastructure should be through code.
+As computers are great at doing repetitive tasks and verifying the state of an object, the preferred way to maintain an application of infrastructure should be through code.
 An operator provides a way to encapsulate the tasks and checks required to manage other objects.

 In Kubernetes, an operator provides intelligent, dynamic management capabilities by extending the functionality of the API.